A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Some examples

 \section{Some examples}

-In addition to the ones presented here, other interesting examples of non-Noether symmetries and their associated conserved quantities can be found, for example, in \cite{Ch-05,FMP-2001,MN-97,Ra-97,Su-93} (see also \cite{Pl1,Pl2}, and the references quoted therein, for another collection of (quantum-mechanical) systems having nontrivial integrals of motion).
+We illustrate some applications of Theorems \ref{teor01} and \ref{corol3} that yield trivial and nontrivial first integrals respectively in Sections \ref{example1} and \ref{example2}.
+In addition to these ones, other interesting examples of non-Noether symmetries and their associated conserved quantities can be found, for instance, in \cite{Ch-05,FMP-2001,MN-97,Ra-97,Su-93} (see also \cite{Pl1,Pl2}, and the references quoted therein, for another collection of (quantum-mechanical) systems having nontrivial integrals of motion).